Fear: a Curse Upon Me

-I note these criticisms because I have realized that magical thinking has definitely played a large role in my anxiety.
-In fact, one of my earliest strategies for dealing with fear (pushing it away) is based in magical thinking–the belief that by thinking about what I am afraid of, I will draw it to me, and by not thinking about it, I will keep it away.
+I note these criticisms because I have now come to see that magical thinking has played a large role in my anxiety.
+In fact, one of my earliest strategies for dealing with fear (pushing it away) is based in magical thinking—the belief that by thinking about what I am afraid of, I will draw it to me, and by not thinking about it, I will keep it away.

 To learn more about magical thinking, see the links at the bottom of this post in the section called Further Reading.

 Let’s talk now about how we can reverse the curse of fear.

 The third, perhaps healthier strategy, facing the WPO, did not come to me until much more recently.
 Even now, I can say that sometimes it is difficult for me to do, as it feels a little like a betrayal, like purposely opening an umbrella inside or walking under a ladder.
 Like I will bring the feared situation to me—magical thinking.
 But I have found a great relief in this third strategy and I use it all the time now when I have anxiety.

 For example, when I think that I might have forgotten something, my thoughts go like this: